Christian Bethancourt Preview, Player Props: Rays vs. Mariners

 Christian Bethancourt At The Plate

-- Bethancourt has 15 doubles, nine home runs and 13 walks while hitting .227.
+- Bethancourt is hitting .227 with 15 doubles, nine home runs and 13 walks.

-- Bethancourt has picked up a hit in 52.7% of his 91 games this season, with more than one hit in 15.4% of those games.

-- In 21 games this year (23.1%), Bethancourt has picked up an RBI, and in six of those games (6.6%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- In 23.1% of his games this year, Bethancourt has had at least one RBI.
+He's picked up more than one in 6.6% and driven in three or more of his team's runs in three contests.

-- In 35 of 91 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.